Senate advances joint chiefs chair nomination over Tuberville hold

-The Senate on Wednesday overwhelmingly voted to advance the nomination of Gen. Charles “C.Q.”
+The Senate overwhelmingly voted Wednesday to advance the nomination of Gen. Charles “C.Q.”
 Brown to become the next chairman of the Joint Chiefs of Staff, the first military nomination to advance in the chamber since Sen. Tommy Tuberville (R-Ala.) began his blockade seven months ago.

 The Senate voted 89-8 to tee up a final vote on Brown’s nomination.

-Brown, an Air Force general, is set to replace outgoing Chairman Mark Milley, whose term ends on Oct.
-1. A vote on final passage on Brown to fill the post will be Wednesday evening.
+Brown, an Air Force general, is set to replace outgoing Chairman Mark Milley, whose term ends Oct.
+1. A vote on final passage on Brown to fill the post will take place Wednesday evening.

 Senate Majority Leader Chuck Schumer (D-N.Y.) earlier Wednesday moved to set votes on the three military leaders — Brown, Gen. Eric Smith to become commandant of the Marine Corps and Gen. Randy George to serve as chief of staff of the Army — in an attempt to ward off a plan by Tuberville to force votes on Smith in the coming days, a move that is rarely put to use by rank-and-file senators in the minority.

-A vote to end debate on George’s nomination is also slated for later on Wednesday.
+A vote to end debate on George’s nomination is also slated for later Wednesday.

 The Army and Marine Corps — along with the Navy — are without Senate-confirmed heads due to Tuberville’s hold, which has kept more than 300 military promotions from being advanced.
 The Alabama Republican has kept these promotions in limbo over the Pentagon’s move last year to cover travel expenses of service members who seek abortion care.